Aholicknight/Script-Enforcer-Bypass/README.md

 # Alternative Installation

 If you do not have python installed you can patch client.dll with [AT4RE patcher](https://github.com/indetectables-net/toolkit/tree/master/toolkit/Patcher/AT4RE%20Patcher).
-This will automatically patch client.dll x32 and x64 without requiring python.
+This will automatically patch `client.dll` x32 and x64 without requiring python.

 Virustotal for patcher:

 1. Extract ScriptEnforcementPatch.7z with the password `123` (patcher has false positives)
 2. Run the x32 or x64 patch as admin.
 3. Click patch.
-If it asks for client.dll go into `steamapps\common\Garrysmod\bin` and select client.dll, if you are patching x64 then go into `steamapps\common\Garrysmod\bin\win64` and select client64.dll
+If it asks for client.dll go into `steamapps\common\Garrysmod\bin` and select `client.dll`, if you are patching x64 then go into `steamapps\common\Garrysmod\bin\win64` and select `client.dll`
 4. All done!

 # How It Works